NickHeiner/list-gh-projects/README.md

 I use react-virtualized to avoid rendering the entire data set into the DOM at once.
 This keeps the UI smooth, even as the user is typing to filter by repo name.
 To make this work, I had to give all row elements a fixed height.
 There are more sophisticated approaches that handle dynamic row heights.

 Additionally, if the screen size gets too narrow, then the rows get taller, and the layout is broken.

+## Potential Improvements That User Testing May Reveal
+### Loading Indicator Subtlety
+The org summary view is incomplete while the org repos load.
+The numbers update as new data is fetched.
+This may be confusing to users, since the loading indicator may not be obvious enough.
+This would be a point to test in user research.

+### Icon Sizes
+The icons for forks and stars may be a bit too small for most people to comfortably read.

+### Filter Input Location
+The "filter repo" input is located above the org summary.
+I did this so the org summary can scroll out of view as the user looks through the repo list.
+However, this could create confusion where users think that the stats in the org summary only reflect the filtered set of repos.

 ## Things I'd Add If I Had More Time
 ### Tests